 - communication and collaboration with children, families and community members

-The BCST — Early Learning and Child Care major equips students with foundational knowledge by building upon the curriculum/courses previously offered in the Early Learning and Child Care Diploma and Certificate programs to provide a four-year degree that is supported by a balance of General Education courses and work experience components, which gives students the option to add a minor to complement their major.
+The Bachelor of Child Studies — Early Learning and Child Care major equips students with foundational knowledge by building upon the curriculum and courses previously offered in the Early Learning and Child Care Diploma and Certificate programs to provide a four-year degree that is supported by a balance of general education courses and work experience components, which gives students the option to add a minor to complement their major.

 Career choicesGraduates are in high demand, and you will find a variety of work in early learning programs; child care and kindergarten programs, family childcare and school age care agencies, parent link and family resource centres.
 Your future career might be in:

 - Early childhood educator (ECE) — with a solid understanding of how children learn, you can co-construct curriculum to help children grow and develop.
 You will primarily be working with children birth to the age of five.

 - Inclusion specialist — support children with special needs and their families by providing learning opportunities, assistance and resources.

 - Leadership in Early Learning and Child Care programs — provide leadership to frontline practitioners and develop programs to support them in having a positive impact on children, youth and families.